Biking in Carver Park Reserve

 As I mentioned, the trails are multi-use.
 Since Carver Park Reserve also offers 5 miles of great natural-surface trails for foot traffic only, you may not have to compete with many hikers.
 But dog walkers are a different story.

 You’ll also be crossing a few horse trails on the west side of the Reserve, so just be aware.
-Riders appreciate it if you slow down at these trail crossings.
+Horse riders appreciate it if you slow down at these trail crossings.

 Other Activities at Carver Park Reserve